uf2020/ccxt/Manual.md

 # Overview

 The ccxt library is a collection of available crypto *exchanges* or exchange classes.
-Each exchange implements the public and private API for a particular crypto exchange.
+Each class implements the public and private API for a particular crypto exchange.
 All exchanges are derived from the base Exchange class and share a set of common methods.
 To access a particular exchange from ccxt library you need to create an instance of corresponding exchange class.
 Supported exchanges are updated frequently and new exchanges are added regularly.

 Full public and private HTTP REST APIs for all exchanges are implemented.
 WebSocket and FIX implementations in JavaScript, PHP, Python and other languages coming soon.